qiime2/docs/source/tutorials/moving-pictures.rst

 ANCOM-BC operates on a FeatureTable[Frequency] QIIME 2 artifact.
 We can run ANCOM-BC on the subject column to determine what features differ in abundance across the gut samples of the two subjects.

-..
-TODO: run the commands below and check that outputs make sense in the context of the question below

 .. command-block::
    qiime composition ancombc \
      --i-table gut-table.qza \